MicrosoftDocs/bot-docs/articles/v4sdk/abs-quickstart.md

     1. [!INCLUDE [download keys snippet](../includes/snippet-abs-key-download.md)]

 ## Next steps
 After you download the code, you can continue to develop the bot locally on your machine.
-Once you test your bot and are ready to upload the bot code to the Azure portal, follow the instructions listed under [set up continous deployment](../bot-service-build-continuous-deployment.md) topic to automatically update code after you make changes.
+Once you test your bot and are ready to upload the bot code to the Azure portal, follow the instructions listed under [set up continuous deployment](../bot-service-build-continuous-deployment.md) topic to automatically update code after you make changes.